nzjahngere/demorepoo/TESTCASESAUCEDEMO.md

 - `problem_user` / `secret_sauce` — problem / visual issues
 - `performance_glitch_user` / `secret_sauce` — intentionally slow behavior

-> Note: These are the default sample accounts used by SauceDemo.
-If your environment uses different credentials, update test data accordingly.

 ### Test data & artifacts
 - Test data files (if any) under `/resources/testdata/`
 - Postman collection export (attach `.json` in `/postman/` if available)
 - REST Assured: Maven dependencies configured (`rest-assured`, `testng`, `json-path`, etc.)
 - Ensure test user accounts exist and the AUT is reachable.

-### Test execution accounts & permissions
-- Test runner machine must have permission to access the AUT and to write the reports to `/reports/` folder.
-- If automating, CI user must have ChromeDriver accessible and HEADLESS flag if running in CI.

 ---

 ## 2. Legend / Conventions